Technical Note 1756

 Reflection for the Web 2008 (All Editions except Standard)

 Reflection Security Gateway 2014 (except Limited Edition)

-Reflection for the Web provides an option for users to authenticate to the Reflection management server using X.509 client certificates, stored in the browser's keystore or on a smart card.
+Reflection for the Web and Reflection Security Gateway provide an option for users to authenticate to the Reflection management server using X.509 client certificates, stored in the browser's keystore or on a smart card.
 This technical note describes how to set up this type of authentication.